MCFE

 I acknowledge that I have received, read and understood the detailed information provided by MCFE during the enrolment session, as well as outlined in this student handbook and course brochure, including but not limited to:

-• Application Pre-training review and enrolment process; including USI information
+• Application and enrolment

 • Privacy statements

-• Student support
+• Student Support

-• Online service standards
+• Online Service Standards

-• Assessment methods and instructions
+• Assessment Methods and Instruction

-• Code of conduct
+• Code of Conduct

-Complaints and appeals
+• Complaints and Appeals

 • Completions & certificates

-• Deferrals and withdrawals
+• Deferrals and Withdrawals

 • Third parties that may be relevant to my enrolment